Follow Jesus, love all people and make disciples in Ladbroke Grove

 We also want to be inclusive of those who are vulnerable, disempowered and overlooked for whatever reason.
 We know that disadvantage and discrimination exist in society, and that the church is not immune to this.
 We are committed to striving to eliminate inequality.
 See more about our vision for equality here.

 We believe that black lives matter.
-We are appalled by the injustices in this world, brought to light again in the brutal death of George Floyd.
-As we are members together of one race, the human race, racism of any kind is evil.
+We are appalled by the injustices in this world, As we are members together of one race, the human race, racism of any kind is evil.
 We know that the church has not always stood against injustice and we are sorry for staying silent when we should have spoken.

 We stand alongside the Evangelical Alliance's call for justice to unite across all ethnicities and to say and show that all people are equal, regardless of their race or ethnicity.
 As Latymer Community Church, we commit to pray, act, listen, learn and change.
 We are part of the Pioneer Network and their statement can be found here